Post-purchase onboarding flow

 However, testing with just 5 users proved risky and, in retrospect, it would have been worth spending a bit more time testing with more participants.
 This would have us saved time further along the road, because we could have avoided building functionality that wasn't actually needed.

-For example, the test found that many school leaders would delegate the onboarding task to an admin, so we offered them an easy way to delegate it.
+For example, the test found that many school leaders would delegate the onboarding task to an admin, so we built functionality that gave them an easy way to delegate the task.
 In reality, most users carried out the task themselves, or chose to simply skip it.

 The test also showed that remote user testing, using screen-sharing over a videoconferencing tool (we used Google Meet) can be as effective as in-person (on-location) testing.
 However, some participants struggled with technical issues, showing how essential it is to provide clear joining instructions to participants, use videoconferencing technology familiar to the participant when possible, and allow for additional time for participants to get the technology working.